If you want to learn how to oil paint, here are some of the oil painting techniques which you will need to learn.

 ‘Gris’ is a French term for gray.
 Paintings in a brown scale are referred to as brunaille and paintings in a green scale are referred to as verdaille.

 Grisaille was typically used during the Renaissance period as a stand-alone painting technique to imitate sculpture.
-It can also be used as a preliminary painting stage, where the grisaille forms an underpainting which can then be glazed over.
+It can also be used as a preliminary painting stage, where the grisaille forms an underpainting that can then be glazed over.

 Currently, with the prominence of painting alla prima, the grisaille method is not commonly practiced.